Anxiety Therapy in

 Wooden tiles on a white background spell anxiety, symbolizing mental health awareness.

-Living with anxiety can feel exhausting.
+Anxiety can affect us in many ways.
 Maybe your mind races from one worry to the next, imagining worst-case scenarios or replaying conversations over and over.
 You might feel a tightness in your chest, a sense of dread, or physical symptoms such as nausea, shakiness, or difficulty breathing.
 Even when you try to relax, your nervous system may feel stuck in “high alert.”

 Send Me a Message!